 The insurance is claims made and covers $1,000,000 per incident, $5,000,000 aggregate.
-Professionally employed healthcare providers with site-specific malpractice insurance coverage are eligible for this benefit.
+Professionally employed healthcare professionals with site-specific malpractice insurance coverage are eligible for this benefit.

 If you are only using your professional license for unpaid work, the Department of Health will renew it at no cost to you.

 Join the more than 2,000 VRP-covered volunteers across Washington State providing much-needed healthcare to underserved patients.
-All healthcare providers with a Washington State active or retired active license, or providers licensed in the U.S. who wish to volunteer at a VRP-approved site in Washington State, are eligible.
+All healthcare professionals with a Washington State active or retired active license, or professionals licensed in the U.S. who wish to volunteer at a VRP-approved site in Washington State, are eligible.
 There is no minimum volunteer time commitment.

 Click on the button below to apply for the program!

 Healthcare professionals without a Washington State license are eligible to volunteer in the state!
 Even if you don’t hold a Washington State credential, if you’re licensed in another U.S. jurisdiction, you can volunteer in Washington up to 30 days per year, as long as you attest to meeting all legal requirements.
 For more information about how to volunteer in Washington, please click here.

 Looking for free and low cost continuing education resources?
 Here's a few:

 Take a look at some of our frequently asked questions.